vEnhance/web.evanchen.cc/input/faq-rules.md

 Here are the details for IMO 2014 (the year which I participated), A series of tests/camps take place and at each step the number of contestants is reduced.
-Interestingly, the Taiwan national olympiad is not involved in the selection process at all.
+Interestingly, the Taiwan national olympiad was not present.

 - The first test worth mentioning is the APMOC, an exam in the same format as the APMO.
 - High scores on the APMOC are invited to another camp at which the APMO is given in March.